Secure Ordering | Free Shipping | Best Quality | Best Prices

 CAUTION: ALL SUPPLEMENTS MUST BE APPROVED BY YOUR PHYSICIAN.

-Several nutritional supplements are recommended for individuals with liver cirrhosis to support liver health and overall well-being.
+Several nutritional supplements are recommended for persons with liver cirrhosis to support liver and overall health.
 These supplements may help address nutrient deficiencies, reduce inflammation, and support liver function.
-It’s important to consult with a healthcare professional before starting any new supplement regimen.
-Here are some supplements that may be beneficial for individuals with liver cirrhosis:
+Here are some supplements that may be beneficial for persons with liver cirrhosis:

-• Milk Thistle (Silymarin): Milk thistle is a botanical supplement commonly used for liver support.
+- Milk Thistle (Silymarin): Milk thistle is a botanical supplement commonly used for liver support.
 Silymarin, the active compound in milk thistle, has antioxidant and anti-inflammatory properties that may help protect liver cells from damage and promote regeneration.
-It’s often recommended for individuals with liver cirrhosis to support liver function.
+It’s often recommended for persons with liver cirrhosis to support liver function.
 [PMC7140758]

-• N-acetylcysteine (NAC): NAC is a precursor to glutathione, a powerful antioxidant that plays a crucial role in liver detoxification.
-NAC supplementation may help increase glutathione levels, reduce oxidative stress, and support liver function in individuals with cirrhosis.
+- N-acetylcysteine (NAC): NAC is a precursor to glutathione, a powerful antioxidant that plays a crucial role in liver detoxification.
+NAC supplementation may help increase glutathione levels, reduce oxidative stress, and support liver function in persons with cirrhosis.
 [PMID: 18622472]

-• Probiotics: Gut health is critical to liver health.
+- Probiotics: Gut health is critical to liver health.
 Probiotics are beneficial bacteria that help maintain gut health and may have anti-inflammatory effects.
-Supplementing with probiotics may help improve gut microbiota balance, reduce gut-derived toxins, and support liver health in individuals with cirrhosis.
+Supplementing with probiotics may help improve gut microbiota balance, reduce gut-derived toxins, and support liver health in persons with cirrhosis.
 [PMC8473492]

-• Vitamin E: Vitamin E is an antioxidant that helps protect cells from oxidative damage.
-Supplementing with vitamin E may help reduce liver inflammation and improve liver function in individuals with cirrhosis.
+- Vitamin E: Vitamin E is an antioxidant that helps protect cells from oxidative damage.
+Supplementing with vitamin E may help reduce liver inflammation and improve liver function in persons with cirrhosis.
 However, high doses of vitamin E should be avoided due to the risk of bleeding.

-• Zinc: Zinc is an essential mineral that plays a role in immune function and wound healing.
-Individuals with liver cirrhosis are at risk of zinc deficiency, which may contribute to impaired immune function and liver regeneration.
-Supplementing carefully with zinc may help improve liver function and reduce complications in individuals with cirrhosis.
+- Zinc: Zinc is an essential mineral that plays a role in immune function and wound healing.
+Persons with liver cirrhosis are at risk of zinc deficiency, which may contribute to impaired immune function and liver regeneration.
+Supplementing carefully with zinc may help improve liver function and reduce complications in persons with cirrhosis.

-• B-complex Vitamins: B vitamins, including B12, B6, and folate, are important for liver function and overall health.
-Supplementing with a B-complex vitamin may help address deficiencies and support energy metabolism and nervous system function in individuals with cirrhosis.
+- B-complex Vitamins: B vitamins, including B12, B6, and folate, are important for liver function and overall health.
+Supplementing with a B-complex vitamin may help address deficiencies and support energy metabolism and nervous system function in persons with cirrhosis.

-• Vitamin D: Vitamin D deficiency is common in individuals with liver cirrhosis and may contribute to bone loss and other complications.
-Supplementing with vitamin D may help maintain bone health and support immune function in individuals with cirrhosis.
+- Vitamin D: Vitamin D deficiency is common in persons with liver cirrhosis and may contribute to bone loss and other complications.
+Supplementing with vitamin D may help maintain bone health and support immune function in persons with cirrhosis.

 When you purchase linked products presented on this page, Supplement Sciences, LLC receives affiliate fees so that our dietitians can continue to create great content.